 If after fermenting for 24 hours you see black mold on the tofu, something has gone wrong and you need to discard the batch.
 Chances are the tofu was contaminated during the preparation.

-If making this during the winter, you may need to let the tofu ferment in the oven for 2 days.
+If making this during the winter, you may need to let the tofu ferment in the oven for 2 days or more.
 Each day turn the oven light on for about 1 hour.
 After the tofu is placed into jars, place them by a heating vent, next to stove or in the oven and again turn the oven light on for about 1 hour each day.

 If you’re using a jar with a metal lid, wrap plastic wrap around the mouth of the jar before covering with the lid.
 This prevents the metal from reacting with the brining liquid during the fermentation process.

 As the tofu is preserved, it will keep in the refrigerator for up to 1 year.
 Make sure to seal it tightly when storing in the refrigerator.
 Also be sure to use a clean utensil when spooning it out to avoid contamination from other foods.
 This will help to prolong its life.